strata-org/jverify/docs/guide/src/getting_started.md

 will be verified.

 ## Removing verification code from a Java program
-JVerify allowed removing any code related to verification from your Java programs, to ensure that there is no runtime impact.
+JVerify supports removing any code related to verification from your Java programs, to ensure that there is no runtime impact.

 - Set the current working directly to this repository
 - Run `./gradlew compileWithJVerify -PjavacArgs="<pathToYourJavaFile>,-d=<yourDesiredOutputDirectory>`, note that the directory path will be relative to the `javac-plugin` folder.